Vaida12345/waifuExtension/README.md

 # waifuExtension
 The waifu2x on Mac.

-The Waifu2x Model is capable of taking advantages of CPU, GPU, and [ANE](https://github.com/hollance/neural-engine).

 ## Usage
 - Enlarge videos or images with machine learning on Mac.
 - Interpolate frames for videos.